whomper/EDOS/README.md

 - @DOSIO - DOSIO function helper
 - @DOCIO - DOCIO function helper
 - @CLOSEIO - Closes all open IO channels
-- SETRTNA - Caches the address to return from functions that have no RTS
+- @SETRTNA - Caches the address to return from functions that have no RTS